Frequently asked questions

 My company primarily operates from the Netherlands and lacks the capacity and local presence in production countries.
 How should I approach this?

 Meaningfully engaging your stakeholders is a key part of the due diligence process, even when local capacity is limited.
 Start by developing a stakeholder dialogue strategy to identify challenges and assess what is feasible within your company.
 Explore opportunities to collaborate externally, such as partnering with other companies, business networks, NGOs, or trade unions.
 This can help you gain access to local stakeholders and scale your efforts.
 Collective approaches, like multi-stakeholder initiatives or complaint mechanisms, can benefit both your company and the stakeholders involved.
-You can find more information in the knowledge document "Who to partner up with?".
+You can find more information in the tool "Who to partner up with?".

-More information
+More information and project update

 Do you have a question or suggestion?
 Please contact us at secretariaatimvo@ser.nl.